A. H. Amin: Early life and education

-Amin was born in a military family in 1961 in Quetta, one of the major cities of Pakistan.
+Amin was born into a military family in 1961 in Quetta, one of the major cities of Pakistan, located in the province of the current day Balochistan.
+His family was ethnically Pashtun but of Afghan origin.
 His family had served for centuries in the Government and Military.
-His father was a decorated Brigadier of Pakistan Army.
+His father was a decorated Brigadier of the Pakistan Army.
 Amin had completed his 12th from Forman Christian College.